MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 ### Demo layouts

-Demo layouts use pre-built layouts to demonstrate how to build different parts of a manufacturing plant.
+Demo layouts use prebuilt layouts to demonstrate how to build different parts of a manufacturing plant.
 There are three demos to choose from:

 ![Demo layouts](media/demo-layouts.PNG "Demo layouts")